awsdocs/amazon-redshift-management-guide/doc_source/serverless-audit-logging.md

 You can create CloudWatch alarms to track your metrics using the Amazon Redshift console\.
 For more information on creating alarms, see [Managing alarms](https://docs.aws.amazon.com/redshift/latest/mgmt/performance-metrics-alarms.html)\.

  To export generated log data to Amazon CloudWatch Logs, the respective logs must be selected for export in your Amazon Redshift Serverless configuration settings, on the console\.
+You can do this by choosing the **Namespace configuration** settings, under **Security and encryption**\.

 ### Monitoring log events in CloudWatch<a name="db-auditing-manage-logs-cloudwatch-monitoring"></a>